MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 - Anchor your guide.

-- Test the flow of your guide.

 - Place your holographic 3D content in its relevant space in the real world.

-- Add holographic tethers to visually tie your steps to physical objects in the real world.
+- Add dotted lines to visually tie your steps to physical objects in the real world.

 - Add styles (optional) to 3D content to add treatments such as a warning or caution.

+- Test the flow of your guide.

   ![Test your guide](media/test-your-guide.PNG "Test your guide")